-Accounts Payable Template is a document which records invoices of goods purchased by us on credit.
-No upfront cash is paid.
+Accounts Payable Template is a document that records invoices of goods purchased by us on credit.
 In other words, our creditors whom we are liable to pay them during a specific time.

-All kind of Payable is the liability for any company and is recorded in the current liabilities section.
-Hence, Accounts Payable is a short-term debt which needs to be paid off to avoid default.
+All kinds of Payables are a liability for the company and the business records them in the current liabilities section.
+Hence, Accounts Payable is a short-term debt that needs to be paid off to avoid default.

 Normally, Accounts Payable is a credit balance.
 When you record a vendor invoice, you will credit Accounts Payable and debit another account as per the double-entry accounting system.

 Simultaneously, when you pay your Accounts payable, you will debit Account payable and credit Cash.
 Therefore, the credit balance in Accounts Payable should be equal to the unpaid vendor invoices.

 Accounts Payable is not a term that is used only in businesses.
 Even individuals like you and me have Accounts Payable.

 For example, we consume electricity, telephone, broadband, cable TV, etc services.
 These companies generate the bills towards the end of a particular billing period.